pytorch/vision/README.rst

 ``Scale(size, interpolation=Image.BILINEAR)``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Rescales the input PIL.Image to the given 'size'.

+If 'size' is a 2-element tuple, it will be the exactly size to scale.

-Rescales the input PIL.Image to the given 'size'. 'size' will be the size of the smaller edge.
+If 'size' is a number, it will indicate the size of the smaller edge.
 For example, if height > width, then image will be rescaled to (size \* height / width, size) - size: size of the smaller edge - interpolation:
 Default: PIL.Image.BILINEAR